catwell/cw-lua/cwbase/README.md

 ### Use another bignum library

-For now, cwbase is only tested with lbc and lmapm.
-It should work with other libraries though.
+For now, cwbase is only tested with lbc, lmapm and tedbigint.

-    local mapm = require "mapm"
+It may well work with other libraries though.

+    local b36 = cwbase.base36(require "mapm") -- for use with mapm
-    local b36 = cwbase.base36(mapm)
+    local b36 = cwbase.base36(require "tedbigint") -- for use with tedbigint

 ### Use your own alphabet